 ‘While weight loss is important, what’s more important is the quality of food you put in your body — food is information that quickly changes your metabolism and your genes.’

-Mark Hyman, M.D.’s Fitness Routine
+Mark Hyman, M.D.’s Workout Routine

 The statistic is that half of Americans have a sedentary lifestyle and a whopping 88% do not get enough exercise.
 Hyman says it has created an epidemic of broken bodies, and broken brains.
 Hyman isn’t picky.
 He wants you to do whatever kind of exercise you enjoy.